-If someone doesn't feel safe to talk about this at work, I would encourage them to call one of the services available - such as Lifeline for Lawyers, beyondblue or LawCare - to provide guidance and advice.
+If someone doesn't feel safe to talk about this at work.
+I would encourage them to call one of the services listed in Chapter 11, (page 87) for guidance and advice.

 Who do you think is responsible for ensuring wellness is a workplace priority?